andrewbaxter/good-ormning/readme.md

   You can add parameters directly in the SQL, using the syntax `${TYPE = VALUE}`.
 See `PARAMS` for the list of types.

+  Pro tip: The [genemichaels](https://github.com/andrewbaxter/genemichaels/blob/master/crates/genemichaels/readme.md) formatter can be configured with external formatters to apply to string literals, so you can use e.g. [sql-formatter](https://github.com/sql-formatter-org/sql-formatter) to format your SQL literals! `sql-formatter` also allows you to define custom parameter syntaxes so you can use the `${TYPE = VALUE}` syntax extension above.
+See `source/.sql-formatter.json` for an example.
+This proc macro is designed to ignore expr attributes (not stable), or you can use the `//#` directive comment to indicate the formatter.

 - `CONN` - The database connection

-- `PARAM: TYPE = VALUE` - The parameter values and their types (because the proc macro doesn't receive type information...).
+- `PARAM: TYPE = VALUE` - The parameter values and their types.

   This is an alternative to putting the parameters directly in the SQL.
 It's useful if you want to use the same parameter multiple times in the query.